Visas and immigration

 (i) You exercise the right to withdraw from the contract within 14 days of accepting the University’s offer of a place;

-(ii) We do not accept you onto the course because you fail to meet the conditions of an offer, including failure to achieve the minimum English Language requirements for the Tier 4 Visa;
+(ii) We do not accept you onto the course because you fail to meet the conditions of an offer, including failure to achieve the minimum English Language requirements for the student Visa;

 (iii) You have a Visa application refused, except where the Visa refusal is as a result of a failure to follow UK Visa and Immigration (UKVI) guidelines or the submission of fraudulent documentation;